Calm falls on Hong Kong after protests erupt into extraordinary violence

 Millions of people have taken to the streets in the past few weeks to protest against the now-suspended extradition Bill that would allow people to be sent to mainland China to face trial in courts controlled by the Communist Party.

+A state newspaper in China called for "zero tolerance" after the violence in Hong Kong overnight.

+"Out of blind arrogance and rage, protesters showed a complete disregard for law and order," the Global Times, published by the Communist Party's People's Daily, said in an editorial on Tuesday.

-Hong Kong's embattled leader Carrie Lam suspended the bill on Jun 15, saying she had heard the people "loud and clear", but she stopped short of protesters' demands to scrap it.
+Lam suspended the bill on Jun 15 in a dramatic climbdown, saying she had heard the people "loud and clear", but she stopped short of protesters' demands to scrap it and for her to step down.

 Lam called a news conference at 4am to condemn what were some of the most violent protests to rock the city in decades.